Income test for Family Tax Benefit Part B

 Single parent family

 If you are a single parent family with an annual adjusted taxable income of more than $100,000, you will not be eligible for FTB Part B.

 If the primary earner’s income is at or below this limit, FTB Part B will be assessed based on the secondary earner’s income.
-The secondary earner can earn up to $5,402 each year before it affects the rate of FTB Part B you are eligible for.
+The secondary earner can earn up to $5,402 each year before it affects the rate of FTB Part B for which you are eligible.

 Payments are reduced by 20 cents for each dollar of income earned over $5,402.

 If you are the secondary earner and your partner earns $100,000 or less, you can still get some FTB Part B if your income is below:

 - $27,467 a year, if your youngest child is under 5 years of age, or

 - $21,353 a year, if your youngest child is 5 to 18 years of age

 You and your partner cannot receive FTB Part B during a Parental Leave Pay period, but it may be paid after the Paid Parental Leave period ends.